zevbo/StateDimensionLogic/README.md

-The create function takes two optional arguments. `~sd_lengths` is a map that specifies for how many ticks of data you'd like to keep for each assocaited state dimension.
+The create function takes two optional arguments. `~sd_lengths` is a map that specifies for how many ticks of data you'd like to keep for each associated state dimension.
 For state dimensions that aren't keys in `~sd_lengths`, they are automatically kept for the largest entry in `~sd_lengths` (or 1 if no value is passed for `~sd_lengths`).
 The `~min_default_length` allows you to increase the default length from the maximum entry in `~sd_lengths`, to `~min_default_length` if it is larger.
-This is clearly inconvinient: it would be much better if `~min_default_length` simply dictated the default length on it's own.
+This is clearly inconvenient: it would be much better if `~min_default_length` simply dictated the default length on it's own.
 This currently isn't implemented for computational reasons, but it may be implemented in the future.

-As for the rest of the methods, with the doc-comments they should be relativelly self-explanatory.
+As for the rest of the methods, with the doc-comments they should be relatively self-explanatory.

-For convience sake, `RobotStateHistory` also has the following methods.
+For convenience sake, `RobotStateHistory` also has the following methods.
 It might seem daunting, but the last 60% are all simply variations on `mem` and `find`.

 ```ocaml

 (** [get_current_state t] is equivalent to [get_state 0].
 O(1) time